rvolden/emtrey/README.md

 ### Notes

 - If you aren't using a minimap sam file, the first three columns of the psl file will probably be wrong, since most aligners use M to indicate matches and mismatches without using X or = in their CIGAR strings.
-However, these can be calculated using the `NM:i:` and `nn:i:` tags that minimap produces.
+However, matches and mismatches can be calculated using the `NM:i:` and `nn:i:` tags that minimap produces.

 - The strand is determined using the 0x10 bit, as per the SAM file format spec.
 If you have a spliced minimap alignment, it will check for the extra tag `ts:A:`, which overwrites what was calculated from the bit.